Sleep Paralysis: What Is It & Can It Cause Death?

 10 min read

 Last Modified 13 June 2023 First Added 20 February 2019

 Linked to several sleep conditions, sleep paralysis is a liminal state between sleep and wakefulness in which a person is partly conscious but unable to move due to a loss of muscle control; occasions of sleep paralysis regularly involve hallucinations.
 This paralysis, though explained in various ways throughout history, is now frequently linked to REM sleep – a stage of sleep that inhibits the function of motor neurones producing REM sleep atonia.

 Back in 2011, a review found that 7.6% of the world’s population will experience at least one episode in their lifetime.
 Although this is particularly frightening and unpleasant, it’s not harmful to your health.

-Sleep paralysis symptoms
+Sleep paralysis definition:

 Sleep paralysis can have traumatic consequences for the sufferer.
 Many of those that experience sleeping paralysis have described the following sensations, either when waking up or falling asleep:

 Overnight, our brain goes through several different sleep cycles, all crucial stages of sleep for the brain to rest, recover and prepare for the next day.
 One of these stages is REM sleep, otherwise known as Rapid Eye Movement sleep or deep sleep.
 During this phase, our brains send our bodies into complete paralysis to rest.